holub008/xrf/cran-comments.md

 ## Resubmission
-This is a resubmission based on prior comments.
+This is a second resubmission based on review comments.
 Changes are:

-* Removed full text MIT license in favor of the CRAN template
-* Added a reference to the original 2008 paper in Description
+* All software references in Description are single quoted
+* All exported functions include an example

+Unrelated to the review, the changeset also includes a non-API impacting bug fix in rule evalation.

 ## Test environments